ObsCure9277/TARUMT-RSW-2325/README.md

 | 36  | BMCS3003     | Distributed Systems and Parallel Computing | Y3S2     | Coming Soon                                       |
 | 37  | BAIT305C     | Industrial Training                        | Y3S2     | Get an Internship Placement                       |
 | 38  | BAIT305C     | Industrial Training                        | Y3S3     | Same Internship as Y3S2                           |

+## 💖 Support

+If you find these materials beneficial and wish to support the effort:

+- **Donation Information**: [Insert donation details or link here]

+Your support is greatly appreciated and contributes to the ongoing development of these resources.

+## 📬 Author

+Ng Shen Zhi, ngsz-wm23@student.tarc.edu.my